grupo-avispa/dsr_ros/dsr_agents/README.md

 This package provides ROS2 agents for connecting to CORTEX architecture using a Deep State Representation (DSR) graph.
 The package enables the user to easily interface with CORTEX-based systems through a ROS2 middleware.

-This package features two types of nodes:
+This package feature two templates for creating agents that can be used to publish data in the DSR:
-* **`Generic agent:`** which allows the user to subscribe to a sensor topic of any kind and publish it in the DSR.
+* **`Topic agent:`** which allows the user to subscribe to a generic topic and publish it in the DSR.
 This node is useful for users who need to integrate different types of sensors into their CORTEX system.
+You must update the `ros_to_dsr_types.hpp` file to add the new DSR types and add the conversion from ROS to DSR in the `topic_agent.cpp` file.
+* **`Action agent:`** which allows the user to communicate with the DSR using ROS2 actions.
+This node is useful for users who need to integrate different types of actuators into their CORTEX system.
+You must update the `ros_to_dsr_types.hpp` file to add the new DSR types and add the conversion from ROS to DSR in the `action_agent.cpp` file.

+Along with the templates mentioned above, this package also provides two agents that can be used to publish data in the DSR:
+* **`Navigation agent:`**  which allows the user to publish the navigation data in the DSR.
 * **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
 This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.

 By default all nodes are created with low priority (0).

-A DSR viewer is also included in this package.
+Besides the agents, this package also provides a DSR viewer.
 This viewer allows the user to visualize the DSR graph in a graphical interface.

 **Keywords:** ROS2, cortex, dsr, deep space representation